dbanetto/uni/assign2/report.md

 light because the benefits out weighed the costs.

 The EPA's final decision was to deny the Basin Flyover.
-This ruling was testing in the High Court and was upheld.
+This ruling was tested in the High Court and was upheld.
-Thus the Basin Flyover project concluded as a failure since it achieve none of its objectives.
+With this ruling none of the objectives of the Basin Flyover were achieved so the project concluded as a failure.

 # Problem